By David F. Kramer

 “Bathing at home can be fun, but if the dog is not rinsed or dried properly, or if the wrong shampoo is used, a skin condition can occur.
 Also, the pH balance for a dog is different than a person, so only dog shampoos should be used,” added Rozanski.

 When it comes to keeping your home clean, there are many things you can do to either pick up cast-off dog hair or keep it from becoming a problem in the first place.
 According to Rozanski, it’s always a good idea to keep furniture and other desired areas covered with a throw or sheet, but vacuuming is your best weapon in the fight against dog hair.
 While a conventional vacuum can be used, there are special dog vacuums with devices and attachments that are designed to deal with pet fur, which can make the job easier.

 When it comes to quick pickups of dog hair from clothes and furniture, Rozanski is partial to dog hair rollers from companies such as 3M.
 Again, none of these actions will completely eliminate shed hair from your home, but they will help you combat it.

 Using Air Filters to Control Pet Hair in the Home

-Pet hair and dander in the air can exacerbate allergies, asthma and other conditions, and often the conventional filtering that comes with heating and air conditioning systems won’t be enough to create an easy breathing environment.
+Pet hair and dander in the air can exacerbate allergies, asthma and other conditions, and often the conventional filtering that comes with heating and air conditioning systems won’t be robust enough to create an easy breathing environment.
 There are many standalone air filters you can purchase, but Rozanski says she has had particular success with Aprilaire products.

-Obviously, frequent filter changes are a must, and for heavily shedding dogs, you might want to change filters more often than the company recommends.
+Obviously, frequent filter changes are a must, and for heavily shedding dogs, you might even want to change filters more often than the company recommends.